 In most classes, an order like that would have resulted in the low rumble of a dozen and a half people talking at once.
 But in Telepathy class… silence.
 Ivette opted to block out the psychic noise of her sisters talking amongst themselves, instead taking the time to examine the motley group that were her peers.
 Looking at them made her wonder about the science behind the X-gene; while the school's headmaster was proof that powerful male telepaths could exist, the girls in her class outnumbered the boys on a literal five to one basis.
 Then again, the exact opposite was true in the more combat-oriented power sets like energy projection and superhuman physical abilities, and so perhaps it all balanced out in the end.

 Like Esme and Sophie, Ivette needed to look to opposite sides of the couch and pillow-filled room to find two of the class's three boys.
 The two boys were almost exact opposite ends of the emotional spectrum: while Gene Hayes was calm, collected, and caring, Quentin Quire was a brilliant and powerful telepath who was ruled by his emotions and tended to let them get the better of him, often landing him in hot water with the professors.
-The third boy was tucked into the corner of the room at a small desk beside Emma's; as an empath, today's was a lesson that Manuel de la Rocha couldn't participate in, so he was making the most of what was essentially a free period and working on other assignments.
+The third boy was tucked into the corner of the room at a small desk beside Emma's.
+As an empath, today's was a lesson that Manuel de la Rocha couldn't participate in, and so he was making the most of what was essentially a free period and working on other assignments.

 Then again, the girls were just as diverse.
 While most of the class was Caucasian, there was a splash of color off to one side: Cheyenne illusionist Danielle Moonstar, Vietnamese possessor Xi'an Coy Manh, and the dark-skinned Mary Sue named Monet St. Croix.
 Ivette bit back a chuckle as she eyed the latter; as odd as the term she'd found in Michelle's thoughts was, it certainly fit the girl.
 Monet had super-everything.
 The blonde glanced down at her chest and then over at Monet's before revising that statement.
 Perhaps not super everything…